Sexuality in Islam: Homosexuality

-The Quran strictly prohibits homosexuality through the story of Lot (also in the Biblical Book of Genesis), in Surat Al-Nisa, Surat Al-A'raf, and possibly verses in other surahs.
-For example, Abu Dawud states, Al-Nuwayri (1272–1332) in his Nihaya reports that Muhammad is "alleged to have said what he feared most for his community were the practices of the people of Lot."
+The Quran strictly prohibits homosexuality through the story of Lot, in Surah an-Nisa, Surah al-A'raf, and possibly verses in other Surahs.
+For example, Abu Dawud states, al-Nuwayri (1272–1332) in his nihaya reports that Muhammad is: "alleged to have said what he feared most for his community were the practices of the people of Lot".
 Classical Islamic jurists did not deal with homosexuality as a sexual orientation, since the latter concept is modern and has no equivalent in traditional law, which dealt with it under the technical terms of liwat and zina.
 Most legal schools treat homosexual intercourse with penetration similarly to unlawful heterosexual intercourse under the rubric of zina, but there are differences of opinion with respect to methods of punishment.

 There is disagreement over what punishments should be administered according to the above Quranic and prophetic orders.
-Early caliphs were known to have had both of the male partners executed in various ways.
+Early Caliphs were known to have had both of the male partners executed in various ways.
 Some other jurists believe that there is no punishment that will serve as an effective purgative for this act, and therefore its immorality precludes an earthly punishment.
 Some jurists are so morally offended by homosexuality that just the discussion around it is cause for excommunication and anathematizing.

+Lesbianism

 The discourse on homosexuality in Islam is primarily concerned with activities between men.
-There are, however, a few hadith mentioning homosexual behaviour in women.
-Although punishment for lesbianism is rarely mentioned in the histories, al-Tabari records an example of the casual execution of a pair of lesbian slavegirls in the harem of al-Hadi, in a collection of highly critical anecdotes pertaining to that Caliph's actions as ruler.
+There are, however, a few Hadith mentioning homosexual behaviour in women.
+Although punishment for lesbianism is rarely mentioned in the histories, al-Tabari records an example of the casual execution of a pair of lesbian slave-girls in the harem of al-Hadi, in a collection of highly critical anecdotes pertaining to that Caliph's actions as ruler.
 Some jurists viewed sexual intercourse as possible only for an individual who possesses a phallus; hence those definitions of sexual intercourse that rely on the entry of as little of the corona of the phallus into a partner's orifice.
-Since women do not possess a phallus and cannot have intercourse with one another, they are, in this interpretation, physically incapable of committing zinā.
+Since women do not possess a phallus and cannot have intercourse with one another, they are, in this interpretation, physically incapable of committing zina.